appsquickly/typhoon/README.md

 # Typhoon! (www.typhoonframework.org)

-A new dependency injection container for Objective-C. Light-weight, yet full-featured and super-easy to use.
+Elegant, powerful dependency injection for Objective-C. Light-weight (just 3500 lines of code), yet full-featured and super-easy to use.

 ## Familiar with Dependency Injection?